Smart Fortwo: Transmissions

 The first and second-generation Fortwo models employ an automated manual transmission, designed and manufactured by Getrag, where the clutch is computer-controlled via electrohydraulics, eliminating the need for a clutch pedal.
 The first generation used a six-speed version, and the second generation uses a five-speed version, model 5AMT130.
 Input from floor-mounted shifter or optional steering-wheel-mounted paddles controls a servo-operated clutch and an automated manual gearbox.
 The vehicle may be driven in automatic mode (early models had the option of fully automatic mode or standard "soft-tip" which was manual mode indicated by no button on the gearshift) or in semi-automatic (half-automatic) mode via paddle-shifters, where the operator controls the shift points but cannot feather or adjust the speed of the clutch.

 From 2009, revised transmission software enabled smoother and faster gear changes.
 The software, available via an ECU upgrade, was also made available for 2008 second generation cars, with a new battery as required.

 Third-generation models receive a five-speed manual transmission or six speed dual-clutch automatic transmission.

 Parking

 With an overall length (first generation: 2.5 m (98.4 in) approximately equal to the width of regular parking space, a Smart Fortwo can park perpendicularly in spaces typically designed for parallel parking, allowing two Smarts to park in one space—a manner of parking not permissible in many jurisdictions worldwide (e.g. Austria, New Zealand and California).

 First generation (450 series; 1998)

 The first-generation, build series MC01 debuted in 1998 and received a facelift in 2002.

 Engine

 The engines are turbocharged with three cylinders.
-Originally the basic petrol engine was 599 cc, and came in three versions—45, 51 and 61 hp-metric (45 kW).
+Originally the basic petrol engine was 599 cc, and came in three versions—45, 51 and 61 hp-metric.
 The engine displacement was increased to 698 cc with the facelift in 2002, in 50 and 61 hp-metric variants.
 The turbo-diesel engine had 799 cc displacement giving 41 hp-metric.